 Jump to:Page Content

-Dr. Madrian’s current research focuses on household saving and investment behavior.
+Dr. Madrian’s current research focuses on behavioral economics and household finance, with a particular focus on household saving and investment behavior.
 Her work in this area has impacted the design of employer-sponsored savings plans in the U.S. and has influenced pension reform legislation both in the U.S. and abroad.
-She has also examined the impact of health insurance on the job choice and retirement decisions of employees and the hiring decisions of firms.
+She is also engaged in research on health, using the lens of behavioral economics to understand health behaviors and improve health outcomes; in the past she has also examined the impact of health insurance on the job choice and retirement decisions of employees and the hiring decisions of firms.

 Dr. Madrian received her Ph.D. in economics from the Massachusetts Institute of Technology and studied economics as an undergraduate at Brigham Young University.
 She is the recipient of the National Academy of Social Insurance Dissertation Prize (first place, 1994) and a two-time recipient of the TIAA-CREF Paul A. Samuelson Award for Scholarly Research on Lifelong Financial Security (2002 and 2011).

 For a complete list of faculty citations from 2001 - present, please visit the HKS Faculty Research Connection.